BC Liberal MLA must explain why rural BC was ignored in Throne Speech

-"The Throne Speech raised some very serious questions for British Columbians and the Kootenay area MLA should answer to them all," said Conroy.
+"The Throne Speech raised some very serious questions and the Kootenay area MLA should answer to them all," said Conroy.
 "Mr. Bennett sits on the BC Liberal side of the house and he needs to explain his government's actions and inactions to the people of the Kootenays."

-"Not only did the Throne Speech not mention rural BC, but it didn't outline the government's plans when it comes to issues that impact the very livelihood of these communities," Conroy said.
+"Not only did the Throne Speech not mention rural BC, but it didn't outline the government's plans when it comes to issues that impact the very livelihood of rural areas," Conroy said.
 "Another serious issue is the Campbell government's vision of for profit health care."

-The Throne Speech has raised concerns about the future of BC's health care system.
-Conroy today is issuing questions that are pointed, and demand honest answers.
+The public health care system is important to people in the Kootenays so Conroy is issuing questions that are pointed, and demand honest answers.

-How far are Mr. Bennett's Liberal colleagues in government willing to go and will British Columbians see an introduction of huge user fees for basic medical services Conroy questions?
+How far are Mr. Bennett's Liberal colleagues in government willing to go and will British Columbians see an introduction of huge user fees for basic medical services?